pombreda/getpaid/trunk/getpaid.googlecheckout/src/getpaid/googlecheckout/README.txt

     ${googlecheckout:develop}
     ${googlecheckout:eggs}
     ${googlecheckout:zcml}

+Note - during development, if you're developing locally, make sure to access your site via 127.0.0.1:8080/my-plone-instance instead of localhost:8080/my-plone-instance as the latter is considered an invalid URL by gchecky.

 Create a merchant account in the Google Checkout Sandbox service.
-See step 1 of `Getting Startted with Google Checkout`_.
+See step 1 of `Getting Started with Google Checkout`.

 Configure the notification handshake for this merchant account.
 Set the API callback URL and enable checking serial numbers for